Lokesh-asterisk/felicity-hills/replit.md

 # Overview

 This is a full-stack React application for Khushalipur - a real estate landing page focused on agricultural land investment near Dehradun.
-The application showcases available plots, amenities, investment calculators, testimonials, and provides site visit booking functionality.
-It's built as a single-page application with a modern UI design using shadcn/ui components and Tailwind CSS.
+The application showcases amenities, investment calculators, testimonials, and provides site visit booking functionality.
+It features a comprehensive brochure management system with download tracking, admin analytics dashboard, and dedicated pages for videos and documentation.
+Built with a modern UI design using shadcn/ui components and Tailwind CSS.

 # User Preferences